Dedamola1/Northwind-Analysis/README.md

-# Portfolio Projects
+# SQL Portfolio Projects

-This Repository holds all of the codes and queries for my portfolio projects.
+This Repository holds all of the codes and queries for all my SQL portfolio projects.